Eximchain/vault-guardian-design/README.md

 ### Endpoints
 - `/guardian`
-    - Unauthorized endpoint, accessible by all, only implements `create`.
+    - Unauthorized endpoint, accessible by all.
-    - POST with Okta username & password; receive a single-use `client_token` for signing with a secure key tied to your account.
+    - `create`: POST with Okta username & password; receive a single-use `client_token` for signing with a secure key tied to your account.
     - Acts as an idempotent signup method.
 If we don't have a record for that Okta user, it registers them, creates their key, and then logs them in.
 If they've registered before, it just logs them in.
 Either way, the response is a `client_token`.
 - `/guardian/sign`
-    - Authorized endpoint, only accessible when authenticated under the **Enduser** policy, only implements `create`.
+    - Authorized endpoint, only accessible when authenticated under the **Enduser** policy.
-    - POST with the raw data you want signed, receive a signature using your key.
+    - `create`: POST with the raw data you want signed, receive a signature using your key.
         - *Optional*: Also respond with a `fresh_client_token` which clients can provide in a subsequent sign call, giving us a compromise between security (single-use token) and convenience (don't need to re-authenticate every time).
+    - `read`: GET with no arguments, receive your public address.
 - `/guardian/authorize`
-    - Authorized endpoint, only accessible when authenticated under the **Maintainer** policy, only implements `create`.
+    - Authorized endpoint, only accessible when authenticated under the **Maintainer** policy.
-    - Call with a `SecretId` for the `guardian` AppRole, allowing the plugin to get a token for the rest of its lifetime.
+    - `create`: Call with a `SecretId` for the `guardian` AppRole, allowing the plugin to get a token for the rest of its lifetime.
 The `SecretId` should be single-use, it should produce tokens which can be used forever.
-    - Needs to be called by a root owner when the plugin process begins.
-This may just be on startup, but potentially later if the plugin crashes.
+    - Needs to be called when the plugin process begins.
+This may just be on startup using the root token, but if the plugin crashes, will be using an identity which holds the **Maintainer** policy.

+### Very Rough Infrastructure Ideas
+- Vault Cluster
+- S3 bucket for vault backend
+- Load Balancer with Vault Cluster behind it
+    - Load Balancer accepts on port 443
+    - (Open Question: Do we need another server between?
+Worried about DDOS or Security?)
+- DNS name for Load Balancer
+- Amazon DDOS Protection?
+- Consul Cluster
+- Packer builds for vault and consul
+- SSH IP restrictions
+- Cloudwatch Alarm on cloudwatch metrics to alert maintainers
+- IAM role to Cloudwatch
+    - Plugin emits metric when cannot talk to vault

 ### Network Protocol
 A first time user's flow would look like: